Women's Army Corps: Interwar years

+First steps

 In the spring of 1941, Edith Nourse Rogers, a member of the U.S. House of Representatives from Massachusetts's 5th congressional district, informed then Chief of Staff of the Army General George C. Marshall that she intended to introduce a bill to create an all-female military branch.
-Within one month, her idea was accepted and the issue of the bill planned for by the U.S. Department of War.
+Within one month, her idea was accepted and the issue of the bill (H.R.
+4906) planned for by the U.S. Department of War.
 The motives of the planners were made clear in a staff memorandum from the Assistant Chief of Staff, G-1, who wrote:

-"Congresswoman Edith Nourse Rogers has been determined for some time to introduce a bill to provide a women's organization in the Army.
+Congresswoman Edith Nourse Rogers has been determined for some time to introduce a bill to provide a women's organization in the Army.
 We have succeeded in stopping her on the promise that we are studying the same thing, and will permit her to introduce a bill which will meet with War Department approval.

 Mrs. Roosevelt also seems to have a plan.

-The sole purpose of this study is to permit the organization of a women's force along lines which meet with War Department approval, so that when it is forced upon us, as it undoubtedly will be, we shall be able to run it our way."
+The sole purpose of this study is to permit the organization of a women's force along lines which meet with War Department approval, so that when it is forced upon us, as it undoubtedly will be, we shall be able to run it our way.